-Special requirements: All technical courses are only offered at the main campus in Claremont, NH.
-The liberal arts courses often have day, evening, on-line options at the main campus or the Academic Centers.
-Applicants must meet all requirements for consideration before entering the program.
-PTA students are required to keep pace with the class and must take courses in sequential order.
-Students must meet technical standards, dress code standards, grade standards and additional requirements including immunizations, CPR certification, liability insurance, and a Criminal/Sexual Offender Records Information (CORI/SORI) check and/or drug test.
-The student will be responsible for those expenses.
+Special Requirements: The PTA program requires students to take technical and liberal arts courses.
+All technical courses for the program are offered exclusively at RVCC's Claremont campus.
+The liberal arts courses availability is more flexible; courses may be offered at our satellite Academic Centers or online.
+PTA Students are required to keep pace with the class schedule and must take courses in sequential order.
+Students must also meet technical, dress code and grade standards as well as additional clinical education requirements including, but not limited to, immunizations, CPR certification, liability insurance, health insurance, a Criminal/Sexual Offender Records Information (CORI/SORI) check and/or drug test.
+Students are responsible for those expenses.
 All courses in the PTA program must be passed with a grade of "C" in order to progress.
 All PTAC and AHLT courses are based on a 7-point scale (C=80).
 At selected points in the program, students must pass a comprehensive examination in order to progress.